ramadongre/AzureGraphApiHelper/README.md

 # AzureGraphApiHelper
 Uses Microsoft Graph API and Azure Graph API to perform basic Azure Active Directory actions.

 This example uses VS 2017, .NET 4.6.1 and ASP.NET MVC.
-This also assumes that the contextual signed-in user has right amount of privileges to perform underlying actions.
+This also assumes that the contextual signed-in user has right amount of privileges to perform underlying actions in the form of delegated API permissions and not application permissions.

 UI validations have been kept to a minimal and the class to look for is AzureWebUIapp.Utils.UsersGraphServices.